sonic-net/SONiC/doc/voq/architecture.md

 If an FSI fails due to an OS issue or if the hardware is removed from service, then the expected behavior outcome is

-- The Global DB connection is torn down
+- The Chassis DB connection is torn down
 - Internal control plane connectivity to that LSI is broken which triggers topology recovergence to avoid use of any forwarding paths through that LSI.

-## 2.7.2 Loss of connectivity from working FSI to Global DB
+## 2.7.2 Loss of connectivity from working FSI to Chassis DB

-Loss of connectivity to the Global DB can prevent forwarding state from other FSIs from being propagated.
+Loss of connectivity to the Chassis DB can prevent forwarding state from other FSIs from being propagated.
 To avoid traffic impact, The FSI must take defensive action to disconnect from the outside world (for example by ceasing protocol sessions) with neighbors to avoid any traffic flows through the FSI.

 ## 2.7.3 SSI Device or OS failure

-Failure of the SSI at the very least results in loss of connectivity to the Global DB and the actions described in 2.7.2 take place on all FSIs leading to the entire system being disconnected from the outside world.
+Failure of the SSI at the very least results in loss of connectivity to the Chassis DB and the actions described in 2.7.2 take place on all FSIs leading to the entire system being disconnected from the outside world.

 # 3 Testing